WELCOME TO DALLAS!

 — The company I work for at my day job has hosted conferences here for a few years.
 The lobby is such a stunning, in-your-face welcome to guests.
 I haven’t booked a staycation with them yet.

 — Formerly known as the Statler Hilton in 1956, the new Statler Hotel (which also houses apartments for residential living) opened in 2017 after a $255 million dollar renovation.
 It’s an understatement when I say that the interiors are absolutely GORGEOUS!
 Marble is everywhere and the bathrooms are beyond beautiful!
-My company also hosted conferences here the last few years so that’s the extent of my knowledge of their property…so far. — Their Instagram account says it all.
+My company also hosted conferences here in years past so that’s the extent of my knowledge of their property…so far. — Their Instagram account says it all.

 — This museum specializes in Asian art so if you feel like learning more about the continent of Asia and her countries specifically, check out this museum!